Detailed workinar content overview:

 Life or Natural Scientists starting from undergraduate students (optimally with some practical imaging experience).
 Nevertheless, independent of the scientific background, everybody is invited to join if interested in the topic.

 The course has some focus on micrographs!
 However, other image material such as Western Blots or Gel images will be integrated as well.
+Data visualization such as data plots are NOT part of this course!

 The difficulty level is basic to medium and easy to follow in step by step procedures and in-depth explanation of the necessary background to the individual methods.
 Also scientists with some prior knowledge will still benefit from the methods taught.